isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2889.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 ### Support Level
-Up to 70 for SMEs <br>
+Up to 70% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+ - Add up to 10 centres for each application.

+- Subject to internal funding caps.

 ### Contact Information
-Web URL: www.acc-pro.com.sg <br>Contact Hotline: 61006388 <br>Contact Email: johnny@acc-pro.com.sg <br>
+Web URL: www.oakconsulting.com.sg/ECDA-analytics-solutions <br>Contact Hotline: 67444792 <br>Contact Email: sales@oakconsulting.com.sg <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.